lightpoichich/baserow/docs/development/create-a-template.md

 # Create a template

 Templates are a starting point for other users.
-They can use it as inspiration and easily install it in their group.
+They can use them for inspiration and easily install them into their groups.
 A template consists of one or more applications that will be copied into the desired group if a user decides to install it.
-It is also possible for the user to see an example before installing.
+It is also possible for the user to see an example of the template before installing.

 ## Build your own